ZhangGe6/how-to-optimize-playground/cuda/cuda_float_gemm/readme.md

     - MMult_optim3_4 (~ 2450 GFLOPs)

   - How it works:
-    - As articles [1](https://cnugteren.github.io/tutorial/pages/page5.html), [2](https://zhuanlan.zhihu.com/p/410278370) say, the compute-to(-shared-)memory-access ratio is low (1/3), so the computation latency can not be well hidden, limiting the performance.
+    - As articles [1](https://cnugteren.github.io/tutorial/pages/page5.html), [2](https://zhuanlan.zhihu.com/p/410278370) say, the compute-to(-shared-)memory-access ratio is low (1/3) in the earlier versions, so the computation latency can not be well hidden, limiting the performance.
 According to my understanding, this trick is a kind of shared-memory-level blocking (as illustrated by `从shared memory到register` in this [article](https://zhuanlan.zhihu.com/p/435908830)).
 So the shared memory access can be reduced, increasing the compute-to(-shared-)memory-access ratio and boosting the performance.

 - :rocket: **use CUDA vector types like float4**.
 [MMult_optim5_x](./src/MMult_optim4.cu)
   - successful case(s):